 Graphic Novels: The library houses a small but robust collection of graphic novels in the Reading Lounge on the main floor.

-Paperbacks: General Fiction, Mystery/Thriller, and Science Fiction/Fantasy paperbacks are located in the Reading Lounge on the main floor.
+Fiction Reading: General Fiction, Mystery/Thriller, and Science Fiction/Fantasy books are located in the Reading Lounge on the main floor.

 DVDs: Hundreds of feature films and documentaries are located on the 2nd level of the library.